Guidance for University of Edinburgh students undertaking or planning to undertake work/study placements abroad in 2021/22.

 This means that all students who have been approved for travel will still be able to travel, regardless of whether their host country subsequently introduces a national lockdown/state of emergency, provided they meet all the conditions for their travel.

-Only in the event that the situation in Europe significantly deteriorates and poses an unacceptable risk to the safety and wellbeing of our students, and the University's insurance provider withdraws their insurance cover for students to travel, would the University revoke approval to travel.
+Only in the event that the situation in your host country significantly deteriorates and poses an unacceptable risk to the safety and wellbeing of our students, and the University's insurance provider withdraws their insurance cover for students to travel, would the University revoke approval to travel.

 In the case of approval being revoked, you would be able to claim back costs through University insurance for any travel/accommodation you have booked and are unable to claim back from your travel/accommodation provider, as long as you booked it after your stage 1 risk assessment was approved.